-FG blames #EndSARS protest, COVID-19 for rising cement prices
+FG blames #ENDSARS protest, COVID-19 for rising cement prices

 By Victoria Ojeme

-The Federal Government says last year’s #ENDSARS protests and the COVID-19 pandemic which disrupted production flows were responsible for the skyrocketing of cement price in Nigeria.
+The Federal Government says last year’s #ENDSARS protests and the COVID-19 pandemic which disrupted production flows led to skyrocketing cement price in Nigeria.

 Market surveys show that prices of cement and associated products, such as blocks, in many states, including Abuja, have continued to rise.